-Note 17-Defined Contribution Plan
+Note 18-Defined Contribution Plan

 On January 1, 2004, we established a defined contribution savings plan under Section 401(k) of the Internal Revenue Code.
 Employees who have attained at least 21 years of age are generally eligible to participate in the plan on the first day of the calendar month following the month in which they commence service with us.
 Participants may make pre-tax contributions to the plan from their eligible earnings up to the statutorily prescribed annual limit on pre-tax contributions under the code.
 We may contribute to the plan at the discretion of our board of directors.
 Effective January 1, 2010, our board elected to include a discretionary employer matching contribution equal to 50% of the first 6% of the participant's eligible compensation as defined by the Plan.
-Effective January 1, 2013, our board elected to cancel the discretionary employer matching contributions.
+Effective January 1, 2013, our board elected to suspend discretionary employer matching contributions, however, in March 2014, employer contributions were reinstated equal to 25% of the first 5% of a participant's eligible compensation.
 Our contributions are allocated in the same manner as that of the participant's elective contributions.
-We made contributions to the plan of \$0.1 million, \$1.2 million, and \$0.9 million for the years ended December 31, 2013, 2012 and 2011, respectively.
+We made contributions to the plan of \$0.5 million, \$0.1 million, and \$1.2 million for the years ended December 31, 2014, 2013 and 2012, respectively.
 Amounts contributed in the year ended December 31, 2013 were related to matching contributions on employee contributions during the year ended December 31, 2012 which were not received until 2013.

-Note 18-Commitments and Contingencies
+Note 19-Commitments and Contingencies

 In December 2011, we entered into a ten-year office lease for 140,000 square feet of office space in Pasadena, California.
 This facility serves as our corporate headquarters.
 The initial term of the lease is ten years and is scheduled to expire on October 31, 2022.
-We are also bound to a property sub-lease agreement of approximately 5,000 square feet that expired in December 2013 and maintain smaller administrative or project offices.
-Our total rental expense for these and former leases amounted to \$5.3 million, \$6.4 million and \$2.6 million for the years ended December 31, 2013, 2012 and 2011, respectively.
+Through our wholly owned subsidiaries, we also lease various office facilities and maintain smaller administrative or project offices.
+Our total rental expense for these and former leases amounted to \$5.4 million, \$5.3 million and \$6.4 million for the years ended December 31, 2014, 2013 and 2012, respectively.

-At December 31, 2013, the future minimum aggregate rental commitment under all operating leases and minimum annual payments through various agreements with vendors and retail distributors was:
+At December 31, 2014, the future minimum aggregate rental commitment under all operating leases and minimum annual payments through various agreements with vendors and retail distributors was as follows:

-Operating Leases Vendor/Retail Distributor Commitments
+Operatin j Leases Vendor/Retail Distributor Commitments

-Year ending December 31, (In tho usands)
+Year ending December 31, (In thousa nds)

-2014 \$ 4,187 \$ 9,558
+2015 \$ 7,147 \$ 23,642

-2015 4,596 1,910
+2016 7,460 25,998

-2016 4,726 6,550
+2017 6,773 16,005

-2017 4,186 1,625
+2018 5,763 7,610

-2018 4,156 12,600
+2019 5,618 30

-Thereafter 17,108 3,150
+Thereafter 16,733

-Total of future commitments \$ 38,959 \$ 35,393
+Total of future commitments \$ 49,494 \$ 73,285

 In the event we terminate our processing services agreement for convenience, we are required to pay a single lump sum equal to any minimum payments remaining on the date of termination.
+These future minimum obligations are included in our vendor and retail distributor commitments.

-We monitor the laws of all 50 states to identify state laws or regulations that apply to prepaid debit cards and other stored value products.
-Many state laws do not specifically address stored value products and what, if any, legal or regulatory requirements (including licensing) apply to the sale of these products.
+We monitor the laws of all 50 states to identify state laws or regulations that apply (or may apply) to our products and services.
 We have obtained money transmitter licenses (or similar such licenses) where applicable, based on advice of counsel or when we have been requested to do so.
 If we were found to be in violation of any laws and regulations governing banking, money transmitters, electronic fund transfers, or money laundering in the United States or abroad, we could be subject to penalties or could be forced to change our business practices.